 Middle Valley Lumber LLC

-Middle Valley Lumber LLC is a partnership between a logger and a sawyer.
-We can obtain just about any wood given the correct lead time.
-We handle all typical types of custom sawing, weither for grade, flitches, wide boards, quartersawn, plainsawn, or whatever the need.
-We custom cut fencing and trailer decking generaly from black locust and oak species.
-We specialize in hard to find domestic woods like wide walnut, burls, black locust, properly air dried wood, and selective low impact logging.
-Majority of our milling is on our bandsaw, but we also run a 66" double powerhead chainsaw mill for very wide boards.
-We currently have great vast access to black locust and black walnut, and always have good stock in oak species.
-In addition to eastern red cedar, and black locust lumber, we offer pole wood from both species for rustic fencing, pergolas, pavilions, and any other outdoor application.
+Middle Valley Lumber LLC is a custom sawmilling company with very close relations to various selective loggers.
+With the recent addition of a Timberjack 230D Cable Log Skidder we are now performing our own logging as well.
+I can obtain just about any wood given the correct lead time.
+I handle all typical types of custom sawing, weither for grade, flitches, wide boards, quartersawn, plainsawn, or whatever the need.
+I custom cut fencing and trailer decking generaly from black locust and oak species.
+I specialize in hard to find domestic woods like wide walnut, burls, black locust, properly air dried wood, and selective low impact logging.
+Majority of the milling is on the bandsaw, but I also run a 66

 |